US casino workers: Pay us through the shutdown

 “The money is not the problem,” he said.
 “It's the want-to.”

-Unions are helping laid-off workers apply for unemployment, and some are operating food banks that are open to anyone in the community, not just union members.
+Unions are helping laid-off workers apply for unemployment, and some are operating food banks.
 Geoconda Arguello-Kline, secretary-treasurer of a Culinary Workers Union local in Las Vegas, said it has handed out 9,000 food baskets to unemployed workers, with 6,000 more ready to go next week.

 Unite Here will keep its members health insurance paid through the end of June.